 Many operating systems will have some or all of these installed by default but others may not.
-Below are details about what to expect from our experience with various operating systems.
+Below are some details about what to expect from various operating systems that we have experience with.

-Once you have completed the steps described for your system, below, download the source code provided on our server, via FTP or secure HTTP, and install GAMIT/GLOBK.
-Further information is available in the "Downloading source code" section and on the main GAMIT/GLOBK web page.
+Once you have completed the steps described for your system, below, you may download the source code provided on our FTP server and install GAMIT/GLOBK.
+Further information is available in the "Downloading source code" section, below, and on the main GAMIT/GLOBK web page.